nordicshare/senz_hass_deprecated/README.md

 Goto Integrations->Add and select Senz WiFi

 Follow instructions to authenticate with nVent cloud server.
 Allow full access for Home Assistant client.

+## Disclaimer

+The package and its author are not affiliated with nVent or Raychem.
+Use at your own risk.

+## License

+The package is released under the MIT license.